Each one of us (the human body) burns an average of about 100W, ie ~2kWh/day,

 while still being able have the odd larger-than-usual efficient bulk purchase.

-In general, cooking is about getting things hot, and generating heat is
+In general, cooking is about getting things hot.
+About the most

 delivered fairly precisely minimising energy loss and heating of containers

-such as pans, ovens, etc, then electricity is probably more effective.
+such as pans, ovens, etc, then other simple electric heat beats natural gas.

-are the microwave and the plastic upright electric kettle.
+Two such methods are the microwave and the upright electric kettle.

 "We have learnt some very interesting things, such as there is a clear hierarchy when it comes to emissions from cooking.